Updated: May 15

 5. Raise Capital & Investment

-After your startup has acquired and retained real users, generated revenue, and established a team, then, you can start thinking about raising capital to reinvest into your company.
+After your startup has acquired and retained real users, generated revenue, and established a team, then, you can start thinking about raising capital to invest product development and traction.
 This process has become more straight forward with websites such as AngelList that connects investors with founders.